 What is covered in this Skill?

-date before starting to get date prefix for plan filenameRun date before planning and use it to derive the plan filename prefix YYYY-MM-DD.
+date before starting to get the date prefix for the plan filenameRun date before planning and use it when the selected filename convention requires a date prefix.

 For detailed guidance, examples, and constraints, see references/041-planning-plan-mode.md.